Menu UVK help - System booster Pub

 Most applications register file extensions, but very few unregister them when uninstalling, leaving invalid file extensions behind.

-UVK will detect these invalid entries and display them in the list.
+UVK will detect these invalid file extensions and display them in the list.

-Invalid shell extensions: Shell extensions are items displayed in the context menu of some specific or all files/folders.
+Check Invalid shell extensions: Shell extensions are items displayed in the context menu of specific file objects.

 Again, sometimes they are not removed by the applications when uninstalling.
 UVK will detect the invalid ones.

-Invalid OpenWith entries: When you use the Open with.. context menu to open a file with a specific application, the Windows shell will save the path of that application to the corresponding file extension OpenWith list.
+Check Invalid OpenWith entries: When you use the Open with... context menu to open a file with a specific application, the Windows shell will save the path of that application to the corresponding file extension's OpenWith list.

 But what happens if the applicaton file is deleted?
-That list entry will become invalid.
+That list's entry will become invalid.
 UVK will display the invalid ones.

-Invalid ShellMUICache entries: When you run an application, Windows registers its path in the ShellMUICache key.
+Check Invalid ShellMUICache entries: When you run an application, Windows registers its path in the ShellMUICache key, for faster access in the future.
 But sometimes the entries in this key are not removed when the files are deleted, becoming invalid.
 UVK will detect the invalid ones.

-Invalid shortcuts: This feature will search your Desktop, Start menu, Recent and Favorits folders recursively for shortcuts pointing to unexisting files and add them to the list.
+Check Invalid shortcuts: If this option is selected, UVK will search for shortcuts pointing to unexisting files and add the invalid ones to the list.
+The search will be performed for all users.

-Restore points: These are not system errors, obviously, but since they use a big ammount of HD space, you may want to have them in a list so you can delete some of them.
+Check Restore points: These are not system errors, obviously, but since they use a big ammount of HDD space, you may want to have them in a list so you can delete some of them.

 You may edit the junk file extensions list.
 Just separate the file extensions you want UVK to search for with a | (vertical bar)

-To restore the default list, just clear the current list and click Start Scan.
+To restore the default list, just clear the current list and press Start Scan.
 UVK will automatically ask you if you want to revert to the default list.
-Click Yes to apply.
+Press Yes to apply.

-When you have it all set, click Start Scan.
+When you're all set, press Start Scan.
 You'll be taken to the System errors scan section, as shown in the picture below.

 UVK will now scan the areas you have previously selected.